Aquilegia is a genus from the Ranunculaceae family and is also called columbine or granny’s bonnet.

 The seeds start growing the next spring (they need a cold period) but they will not bloom the first year.
 In spring of the following year they will bloom.

 Aquilegia is very suitable for a rock garden and as cut flower.
 The columbine does not like too much moist (especially in the winter) or heavy and poorly drained soil.
-This perennial does not last very long but because it self-seeds you will always have columbine in your garden.
+The columbine does not last very long.
+Most of the time it acts as a biennial.
+This how I put it in the specifications.
+Because it spreads so easily through seed you will always have columbine in your garden.

 Exposure: sun/ part shade